Revisiting self-seeding mechanism by generating vector ultraviolet N$_2^{+}$ lasing: Introduction

 Here we drive the 391-nm lasing in N$_2$ and the second harmonic in argon with CVBs.
-We generate both radially and azimuthally polarized 391-nm N$_2^{+}$ lasing with similar intensities, whereas the second harmonic disappears when switching the driven field from radial to azimuthal polarization.
-The vector N$_2^{+}$ lasing has the same CVB mode as the pump light while the radially polarized SH belongs to a new type of vector beam with a higher radical order than that of the radially polarized pump light.
+We demonstrate the generation of both radially and azimuthally polarized 391-nm N$_2^{+}$ lasing with similar intensities, whereas the second harmonic disappears when switching the driven field from radial to azimuthal polarization.
+The vector N$_2^{+}$ lasing inherits the same CVB mode as the pump light.
+In contrast, the radially polarized SH belongs to a new type of radial vector beam with a higher radial order, while the azimuthally polarized pumping yields no SH signal.
 By analyzing the focal properties of CVBs, we show that the spatial phase of the N$_2^{+}$ lasing is synchronized with the spatial phase of the pump light rather than being double that of the pump light.
-We demonstrate that the phase distribution of the driving field is directly transferred to the generated 391-nm lasing.
-By combining the results of 391-nm N$_2^{+}$ lasing and the second harmonic generation in argon, we conclude that 391-nm N$_2^{+}$ lasing driven by the most commonly used mJ-level multi-cycle Ti:sa laser pulse does not involve any self-seeding mechanism and is therefore consistent with ASE.
+This indicates that the phase distribution of the driving field is directly transferred to the 391-nm lasing.
+By combining the results of 391-nm N$_2^{+}$ lasing and the SHG in argon, we conclude that 391-nm N$_2^{+}$ lasing driven by the most commonly used mJ-level multi-cycle Ti:Sa laser pulse at optimal gas window does not involve any self-seeding mechanism and is therefore consistent with ASE.